A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Simulation study: generating data from the proposed BYM2-Gamma model

 \section{Simulation study: generating data from the proposed BYM2-Gamma model}

 To assess the proposed BYM2-Gamma model's ability to recover the truth, a simulation study is conducted wherein data are generated from the proposed BYM2-Gamma model.
 Again, the $n=160$ districts of Rio de Janeiro and their neighbourhood structure are used.
-The latent effects' unstructured and scaled spatially structured components are generated once: where $\Q_\star=h(\D-\W)$, with $h$, the scaling factor, entirely defined by the spatial structure of Rio de Janeiro.
-An algorithm to generate from the CAR prior is presented in Chapter 2 of Rue and Held\cite{RueHeld}.
-The outlier indicators, $\KAPPA$, are independently generated once from a $\mathrm{Gamma}(\nu/2,\nu/2)$, with an arbitrary $\nu=4$ to allow for fairly heavy tails.
+The latent effects' unstructured and scaled spatially structured components are generated once: where $\bm{Q}_\star=h(\bm{D}-\bm{W})$, with $h$, the scaling factor, entirely defined by the spatial structure of Rio de Janeiro.
+An algorithm to generate from the ICAR prior is presented in Chapter 2 of Rue and Held \cite{RueHeld}.
+The mixing components that induce the marginal heavier tails, $\bm{\kappa}$, are independently generated once from a $\mathrm{Gamma}(\nu/2,\nu/2)$, with $\nu$ fixed at $4$ to allow for fairly heavy tails.
 The latent effects are then computed as where $\lambda=0.8$ and $\sigma=0.3$.
 Finally, 100 replicates of populations of size $n=160$ are generated from the Poisson model with $\beta_0=-0.1$ and the offsets, $[E_1, \dots, E_n]^\top$, taken from the analysis of the Zika counts.
-The proposed BYM2-Gamma model and Congdon's are both fitted on the 100 replicated datasets using the same inference procedure as in section \ref{sec:sim}.
+Then, models BYM2-Gamma and Congdon are fitted to each of the 100 replicates, using the same inference procedure as in section \ref{sec:sim_clust}.
+The goal is to check if we recover the true values used to generate the data, and to check if the WAIC is able to distinguish between the proposed model and Congdon's.